General DefinitionAny part of an estate not effectively disposed of by will passes by intestate succession to heirs. Sec. 31-2-101.

 Gift Annuity Requirements

-Tennessee, a "registration" state as of January 1, 2009, regulates the issuance of charitable gift annuities under the recently amended Tennessee Code Annotated Sections 56-52-101 through 56-52-111 and Tennessee Charitable Gift Annuities Regulations Chapter 0780-01-70.
+Tennessee, a "registration" state as of January 1, 2009, regulates the issuance of charitable gift annuities under the Tennessee Code Annotated Sections 56-52-101 through 56-52-111 and Tennessee Charitable Gift Annuities Regulations Chapter 0780-01-70.
 To qualify, applying charities must be an organization described in Sec.
 501(c)(3) or Sec.
 170(c) and maintain a segregated reserve account/fund for Tennessee annuitants only.

 Previously, a notification letter to the Tennessee Insurance Commission was sufficient.
 Now, however, charities must obtain a Certificate of Authority from the Tennessee Division of Commerce and Insurance in order to issue charitable gift annuities in this state and avoid classification as engaging in the business of insurance and regulation as such.
 Failure to comply with state law may result in suspension or revocation of the Certificate.
 Section 56-52-103(e) expressly provides that persons soliciting annuities on behalf of the charity are not required to obtaining a Certificate.